WebexCC-SA/LAB-3354/docs/WXCC_SDK.md

         notes: 'Preferred customer, has premium account package.'
     }
     ```
-> Replace the firstName, lastName and phone number (the number you will be calling from)
+> Replace the firstName, lastName and phone number (the number you will be calling from use +1 prefix.)
 >
 > Perform end-to-end testing of the complete call workflow:
 > > 1.
 Place an inbound call: <copy><w class="dn">test-number</w></copy>